-Naming Authority Pointer Records specify a regular expression based rewrite rule that, when applied to an existing string, will produce a new domain label or URI.
+Naming Authority Pointer Records specify a regular expression-based rewrite rule that, when applied to an existing string, will produce a new domain label or URI.
 Depending on the value of the flags field of the resource record, the resulting domain label or URI may be used in subsequent queries for the NAPTR resource records (to delegate the name lookup) or as the output of the entire process for which this system is used.
-This allows the DNS to be used to lookup services for a wide variety of resource names (including URIs) which are not in domain name syntax.
+This allows the DNS to be used to lookup services for a wide variety of resource names (including URIs) that are not in domain name syntax.
 Reasons for doing this range from URN Resource Discovery Systems to moving out-of-date services to new domains.

 An integer specifying the order in which the NAPTR records MUST be processed to ensure the correct ordering of rules.
 Low numbers are processed before high numbers.

 An integer that specifies the order in which NAPTR records with equal ‘order’ values SHOULD be processed, low numbers being processed before high numbers.
-This is similar to the preference field in an MX record, and is used so domain administrators can direct clients towards more capable hosts or lighter weight protocols.
+This is similar to the preference field in an MX record and is used so domain administrators can direct clients towards more capable hosts or lighter-weight protocols.
 The important difference between Order and Preference is that once a match is found the client MUST NOT consider records with a different Order but they MAY process records with the same Order but different Preferences.
-I.e., Preference is used to give weight to rules that are considered the same from an authority standpoint but not from a simple load balancing standpoint.
+I.e., Preference is used to give weight to rules that are considered the same from an authority standpoint but not from a simple load-balancing standpoint.